-The contact list in your Federation area in the CEV database is vital for a proper communication with the CEV office, CEV officials and other participants.
-It is also important for the selection of your Team officials as well as fulfilment of your obligations in regard to Match Technology for example.
+The contact list in your Club area in the CEV database is vital for a proper communication with the CEV office, CEV officials and other participants.
+It is also important for the selection of your Team officials as well as fulfilment of your obligations with regard to Match Technology for example.

-For more information about the Federation area, please refer to Chapter 23.
+For more information about the Club area, please refer to Chapter 22.

-When you create a user account for an individual, the latter will be active only after confirming it on the email received from the CEV database and changing the password of the user.
+When you create an user account for an individual, the latter will be active only after confirming it on the email received from the CEV database and changing the password of the user.

-Start by completing / updating the contacts details of your National Federation: "Addresses" and "Contacts" sections.
+Start by completing / updating the contacts details of your Club: "Addresses" and "Contacts" sections.